ionos-cloud/ionosctl/docs/subcommands/backupunit-update.md

-      --backupunit-email string      The e-mail address you want to update for the BackupUnit --backupunit-id string         The unique BackupUnit Id (required) --backupunit-password string   Alphanumeric password you want to update for the BackupUnit --cols strings                 Columns to be printed in the standard output (default [BackupUnitId,Name,Email]) -c, --config string                Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
+      --backupunit-email string      The e-mail address you want to update for the BackupUnit --backupunit-id string         The unique BackupUnit Id (required) --backupunit-password string   Alphanumeric password you want to update for the BackupUnit --cols strings                 Columns to be printed in the standard output (default [BackupUnitId,Name,Email,State]) -c, --config string                Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
       --force                        Force command to execute without user input -h, --help                         help for update